avnet-iotconnect/iotc-python-greengrass-demos/raspberrypi/QuickStart.md

 3. Click on the **Create Template** button and then the **Import** button and browse to select the device template .json file.
 <img width="326" height="227" alt="click_create_template" src="https://github.com/user-attachments/assets/6c6c3e4d-49fb-4cef-83ef-4a9a46f7adeb" />

-## 5. /IOTCONNECT: Create the Greengrass Device
+## 5. /IOTCONNECT: Create the greengrass Device
 1. At the bottom of the /IOTCONNECT GUI, click the **Devices**
 <img width="1011" height="73" alt="click_devices" src="https://github.com/user-attachments/assets/fcea8f0c-f412-4ad2-a0c1-c172ca30ef1d" />